 Contractual Claims (including employee competition and employee status)

 - Deliveroo test case on worker status IRLR 249.
-Katharine is appearing with John Hendy QC in the Court of Appeal in this high-profile test case on the employment status and rights of delivery riders.
+Katharine is appearing with John Hendy KC in the Court of Appeal in this high-profile test case on the employment status and rights of delivery riders.

 - Hartley & Ors v King Edward VI College ICR 774.
-Katharine, led by Oliver Segal QC, was successful in this Supreme Court test case concerning the correct deduction from pay for participation in strike action.
+Katharine, led by Oliver Segal KC, was successful in this Supreme Court test case concerning the correct deduction from pay for participation in strike action.

 - Foster Carers test case IRLR 860.
-Katharine is appearing with John Hendy QC in the Court of Appeal, on behalf of the IWGB union, who are intervening in this test case on the Article 11 rights of foster carers.
+Katharine is appearing with John Hendy KC in the Court of Appeal, on behalf of the IWGB union, who are intervening in this test case on the Article 11 rights of foster carers.

 - Baker & Ors v The Post Office.
 Katharine is currently acting on behalf of 120 postmasters in this test case against the Post Office to determine whether they are workers.
 The outcome of the case will affect more the 7,000 postmasters across Britain.